KavanLiang/PictureLab/README.md

 # PictureLab
-My work on the PictureLab project for AP Computer Science.
+My work on the PictureLab project for AP Computer Science; we used the Netbeans IDE.